bradleyboyuyang/Portfolio-Optimization/README.md

 ### Target

 Construct a dynamically rebalanced portfolio with multi-asset classes.
+Traditional Markowitz model suffers from sensitivity w.r.t. model parameters, we fine-tune the model by adding sparse portfolio selection with mandate constraints.

 ### Data